 Organisations are permitted to submit a maximum of two nominations per year.
 If two are submitted, at least one nomination must be:

-- for a diverse team which includes individuals who identify as being from at least one of the above-mentioned groups
+• for a diverse team which includes individuals who identify as being from at least one of the mentioned groups

-- for an individual who identifies as being from at least one of the above-mentioned groups.
+• for an individual who identifies as being from at least one of the mentioned groups

 What we are looking to reward